kariemoorman/kariemoorman.github.io/projects.md

 <h3>metaphor and cognition</h3>

 <p><div class="manual-content">
 	This project with Ramesh Balasubramaniam, Karen Sullivan, Elise Stickles, and Daniel Comstock uses EEG to measure ERPs related to the comprehension of novel and conventional metaphor.
-We are interested in how categorical priming affects novel metaphor comprehension, and understanding the degree to which semantically congruent conventional or primary metaphor can faciliate processing of novel metaphors.
+We are interested in how lexical priming affects novel metaphor comprehension, and understanding the degree to which semantically congruent conventional or primary metaphors can faciliate processing of novel metaphors.
           </div></p>
 <br>
 <br>